Tw1ddle/geometrize-tween-optimizer/README.md

 # Features
  * Create visually appealing transitions between collections of circles.
- * Edit the core algorithm interactively via on-page text areas.
+ * Edit the core algorithm interactively via on-page script textedits.
  * Save mappings between sets of shape data for use elsewhere.
  * View the shapes tweening in realtime.